elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_intro.md

 ## Function Arity

-So far in this book we've just referred to functions like the `add` function as `add`.
+In this book, we've referred to functions like the `add` function as simply `add`.
 But functions in Elixir are often referred to in terms of their "arity".

-The arity of a function is simply the number of arguments it takes.
+The arity of a function is the number of arguments it takes.
 In our examples above, the `add` function takes two arguments, so it would be referred to as `add/2`.
 The `is_number` function only takes a single argument, so we would refer to it as `is_number/1`.
 For the rest of the book, we'll try to be consistent about referring to functions with their arity included, because the arity is of particular importance in the Elixir language.